-01) The Various Designs that the Needle Roller Bearings come in
+The Various Designs That The Needle Roller Bearings Come In

-The basic constitution of a needle roller bearing comprises of an inner race or shaft, a needle cage that holds and aligns the needle rollers, the rollers themselves and finally, an outer race.
+The basic constitution of a needle roller bearing comprises an inner race or shaft.
+It is a needle cage that holds and aligns the needle rollers, the rollers themselves, and finally, an outer race.
 There are several kinds of designs that needle bearings are manufactured in and the utility of each depends on the demand of the apparatus it will be required in.

-The full complement needle bearings have no retainers and are comparatively economical, but come with a couple of major flaws: in faster paced machinery, the loose-needle bearings have a tendency to skew or misalign, thereby raising the frictional heat; in addition, when the clearance space is tight, the bearings lock or get stuck too often.
+The full complement needle bearings have no retainers and are comparatively economical, but come with a couple of major flaws: in faster-paced machinery, the loose-needle bearings tend to skew or misalign, thereby raising the frictional heat; also, when the clearance space is tight, the bearings lock or get stuck too often.

 The caged needle bearings have a complex set up with multiple needle rollers universally spaced in a cage, rotating axially, thus overcoming all the above shortcomings, with the added advantage of producing superior lubrication capability and being three times quicker.

 The sub-types include drawn cup, precision race, thrust, heavy-duty, air-frame, and track needle roller bearings.
 The heavy-duty bearings, as the name suggests, have substantial outer rings that work better with heavier and hardened machines, and have extreme load capacities.
 The drawn cup needle bearings have both loose needle as well as caged needle models.

 The loose needle is drawn cup bearing has rollers with spherical-ends, with an outer raceway, which increases its load capacity, whereas, the caged needle is drawn cup bearings have retainers which has relatively lesser load capacity but have higher speed power and reduce the chance of misalignment.